 - Surfaces – Take your dog for a walk across a range of surfaces including concrete, grass, pavement, wood, ramps and more.

-- Sounds – Play playlists of everyday sounds like household appliances, cars, birds, other barking dogs, wind and more.
+- Sounds – Play playlists of everyday sounds like household appliances, cars, birds and other animals, an adult dog barking, wind and more.

-- Experiences – Take your puppy through a range of experiences like getting them used to touch, getting used to driving in the car and playing with toys.
+- Experiences – Take your puppy through a range of experiences like getting used to touch, getting used to driving in the car, walking around pet stores and playing with toys.

 Always remember to keep these situations positive and short so that you don't overwhelm your puppy.
 Try to only introduce one to two new things and reward them if they stay calm throughout the experience.

-If your dog has difficulty socialising, is excessively shy or aggressive then discussing this with your vet may be the next step.
+If your dog has difficulty socialising or is excessively shy or aggressive then discussing this with your vet may be the next step.
 Your vet can let you know how they want to support your puppy's learning and development in a special behavioural consult.

-Depending on your puppy's behaviour your vet may recommend that you spend some more time with a specialised puppy trainer or that you should consider visiting a qualified veterinary behaviourist.
+Depending on your puppy's behaviour your vet may recommend that you spend some more time with a specialised puppy trainer or that you should consider getting professional help from a qualified veterinary behaviourist.